hazelcast/hazelcast-jet-reference-manual/docs/500_Vertices_in_the_Library/200_Sinks.md

 This will transform the key and value to their `Writable` equivalents which can be required for certain `OutputFormat` implementations.

+This sink is part of the `hazelcast-jet-hadoop` module.

 ### Serialization of Writables